korx/Korx.CookieComplier/README.md

 ## Enabling users to allow cookies

 Now all you have to do is create a way for users to allow cookies.
 This is done by setting the cookie '_allow_cookies' to the value '1'.
-You can do this via Javascript, PHP, or any other server side language.
+You can do this via JavaScript, PHP, or any other server side language.

 An environment variable and cookie '_allow_cookies' will be set if cookies are allowed.
 You can use this to check if you need to ask the user to allow cookies.